-Second Qualifying Event Extension of 18-Month Period of Continuation Coverage
+(3) Second Qualifying Event Extension of 18-Month Period of Continuation Coverage

-When the qualifying event is the end of employment or reduction in your hours of employment and your family experiences another qualifying event while receiving COBRA continuation coverage, your Spouse and Dependent Children may receive up to 18 additional months of COBRA continuation coverage, up to a maximum of 36 months, provided that notice of the second qualifying event is properly given to the COBRA Administrator.
-This extension may be available to the Spouse and Dependent Child(ren) if the former Employee dies, enrolls in Medicare (Part A, Part B, or both) and this causes a loss of coverage under the Program, or gets divorced.
+When the qualifying event is the end of employment or reduction in your hours of employment and your family experiences another qualifying event while receiving COBRA continuation coverage, your Spouse and Dependent Child(ren) may receive up to 18 additional months of COBRA continuation coverage, up to a maximum of 36 months, provided that notice of the second qualifying event is properly given to the COBRA Administrator.
+This extension may be available to the Spouse and Dependent Children if the former Employee dies, enrolls in Medicare (Part A, Part B, or both) and this causes a loss of coverage under the Program, or gets divorced.
 The extension may also be available to a Dependent Child when that child stops being eligible under the Program as a Dependent Child.
 The extension is only available if the event would have caused the Spouse and Dependent Child(ren) to lose coverage under the Program had the first qualifying event not occurred.
 In all of these cases, you must make sure that the COBRA Administrator is notified in writing of the second qualifying event within 60 days of the second qualifying event.
 This notice must be sent to the COBRA Administrator at the address indicated above.
 If these procedures are not followed or if the notice is not provided in writing to the COBRA Administrator within the required period, THEN THERE WILL BE NO EXTENSION OF COBRA CONTINUATION COVERAGE.

-9.7 Can COBRA Continuation Coverage Terminate Before the End of the Maximum Coverage Period?
+Can COBRA Continuation Coverage Terminate Before the End of the Maximum Coverage Period?

-Continuation coverage terminates before the end of the maximum period if (1) any required premium is not paid on time; (2) after electing COBRA coverage, a qualified beneficiary becomes covered under another group health plan that does not impose any preexisting condition exclusion for a preexisting condition of the qualified beneficiary (note: there are limitations on plans' imposing a preexisting condition exclusion and such exclusions became prohibited beginning in 2014 under the Patient Protection and Affordable Care Act); (3) after electing COBRA coverage, a qualified beneficiary enrolls in Medicare; or (4) the employer ceases to provide any group health plan for its employees or retirees.
+Continuation coverage terminates before the end of the maximum period if (1) any required premium is not paid on time; (2) after electing COBRA coverage, a qualified beneficiary becomes covered under another group health plan; (3) after electing COBRA coverage, a qualified beneficiary enrolls in Medicare; or (4) the employer ceases to provide any group health plan for its employees.
 Continuation coverage may also be terminated for any reason the Program would terminate coverage of a participant or beneficiary not receiving continuation coverage (such as fraud).